Welcome... to Backyard Beekeeping

 At ZBees Apiary, we understand these following truths about beekeeping and they help us to preserve a healthy apiary.
 First, the Creator God placed the honeybee in this world to benefit humanity and the environment.
-“He has brought us to this place and has given us this land, a land flowing with milk and honey;” (Deuteronomy 26:10).
-Reverend Lorenzo Lorraine Langstroth, the father of American beekeeping, understood this fact and designed the most standardized beehive which is still in use throughout the world.
-Secondly, the beekeeper must stay updated by following honeybee trends, events, reading books, magazines, web articles, blogs, or watching videos.
-Regardless of your beekeeping knowledge, ask questions about apiary management from other beekeepers and learn something new.
-Thirdly, aim to become a Certified, Journeyman, Master, or Master Craftsman beekeeper in your state and teach those who wish to learn from the knowledge you have gained.
-Lastly, beekeeping is a science, with respect to proper apiary care and should not be view as a hobby.
-Beekeeping calls for constant nurturing to mature the hives into a well-managed apiary and even then… there is no guarantee that every hive will survive.
-Hobbies are essentially “mood based’ and when one is not in the “mood” to articulate that hobby nothing significant about the hobby suffers.
-Example: If I am not “in the mood” to play my guitar and write songs, then I can stop playing for awhile and my guitar gets left in its case.
-The only repercussion is that the strings may loose their tonal quality if I ignore this hobby too long.
+“He has brought us to this place and has given us this land, a land flowing with milk and honey;” ().
+(1810-1895), the father of American beekeeping, understood this truth and the Langstroth design became the standardized beehive in America.
+Second, beekeepers (not people who just keeps bees) must stay abreast of honeybee trends and events by reading books, magazines, web articles, blogs, or watching videos and then, put that new knowledge into practice.
+Third, each time you discuss beekeeping with other beekeepers you need to learn something new.
+Remember, every hive within the apiary is different and beekeepers manage them with different methods.
+Last, beekeeping is a science and it calls for proper apiary care.
+Never view beekeeping as a hobby.
+Hobbies are “mood based.”
+Example: If I am not “in the mood” to play guitar and write songs, then I can stop playing for a while and leave the guitar in its case.
+The only affect is the strings may lose their tonal quality if I ignore this hobby too long.

-Climate conditions can affect the temperament of honeybees and their attitude changes from day-to-day, sort of like people.
-At times, honeybees may become “defensive” during cloudy days, honey flows, or possibly the beekeeper did something mistakenly to arouse their sting.
-Reverend L. L. Langstroth (1810-1895) offers this analysis of honeybee behavior, I deem it important to show clearly, in every outset, how bees may be managed, so that all necessary operations may be performed in an Apiary, without incurring any serious risk of exciting their anger (Langstroth on the Hive and the Honey-Bee: A Bee Keeper’s Manual, 1853, 23).
+Climate conditions affect the temperament of honeybees and their attitude changes from day-to-day.
+At times, honeybees may become highly defensive during cloudy days, honey flows, or possibly the beekeeper did something mistakenly to arouse their sting.
+Reverend Langstroth offers this analysis of honeybee behavior;

-There is no guarantee that the beekeeper will not get stung during any apiary inspection, however, it is proven that sudden movements and sharp noises do increase the honeybee's normal behavior and therefore, they become “actively” defensive.
+There is no guarantee or magic bee suit which prevents the beekeeper from getting stung during any apiary inspection.
+Any sudden movement or sharp noise can change the honeybee's normal behavior and therefore, they become “actively” defensive.
 During the 1850's, one of Langstroth's observations focused on the fury of “defensive” honeybees.
-I have personally experienced such behavior, especially while inspecting all hive boxes and frames during the honey-flow season.
-During inspections I realized how the honeybees do not like the removal of the upper 10-frame deep box from the hive body, even though the beekeeper is just inspecting the lower box.
-As I set the upper box down on an upturned flat roof, their attitude changed from “calm” to “jittery” and the box came alive!
-Imagine their reaction in this manner.
-“You live in a two-story house and suddenly the upper floor is removed while you are still inside.
-How would you feel, upset, angry, or ready to strike out at whatever or whomever ruined your day and your home?”
-Of course, you would be agitated and possible lash out and this is how I view the standard Langstroth hive when I need to inspect the lower boxes.
+Beekeepers could unintentionally arouse their sting because of the slightest of movements.
+If you drop a frame of honeybees, then prepare yourself for attacks.
+If you blow on them with your breath, or crush them during inspections then, their temperament changes in an instant as stingers appear and swarms of defensive bees are about you.
+Sounds a lot like the way we act when someone treats us with carelessness or indignity.
+I have personally experienced such behavior, especially while inspecting hives during honey-flows.
+During some inspections I realized how honeybees do not like the removal of an upper brood box from the hive body, even though the beekeeper needs to inspect the lower one.
+In one instance during a honey flow, I removed the upper box for inspection and set it down on an upturned flat roof.
+Immediately, the attitude of the bees in the lower box changed from “calm” to “jittery” as suddenly they came flying out with stingers actively seeking a target- me!
+Consider this analogy, “you live in a two-story house and suddenly the Jolly Green Giant lifts the roof off your home while you are still inside.
+How would you feel?
+That's right, you are upset, angry, or ready to strike out at whatever ruined your day and invaded your home.

-It is my prayer that your journey through our site will help to give you a better understanding of the importance of the divine connection between honeybees, humanity, and our environment.
-The word “honey” is used to denote the substance and sweetness of God’s provision for His people and thus, the importance of the honeybee to our society is divinely connected.
-The honey our bees produced is as pure and raw as it was in the honeycomb and the only things we do is filter out excess wax and never the pollen content.
-It is never heated, pasteurized, ultra-filtered, or diluted with any other product.
-What you taste is exactly how God intended it to taste- sweet to the tongue and sensational for the body.
+May your journey through this site give you a better understanding of the importance of the divine connection between honeybees, humanity, the environment, and God.
+ZBees sells only pure and raw honey, just as it was in the honeycomb.
+ZBees filters out the excess wax or bee parts, and never the pollen content.
+We never heat, pasteurize, ultra-filtered, or diluted our honey with any other product.
+What you taste is exactly how God intended it to taste- sweet to the tongue and good for the body.

 Rev. David Zachary